Philhawk/frontend-assessment/README.md

 - Accounting for No Results
 - Accounting for the logic of the spinner (a surprisingly tricky little bugger!)

+### To Redux, or not to Redux

+To quote the great Dan Abramov, I felt when analyzing this task that ["You might not need Redux"](https://medium.com/@dan_abramov/you-might-not-need-redux-be46360cf367).
+Given the boilerplate reducer logic that would have applied in this instance, I decided to not use it and instead just vanilla React state.

 ### CSS Frameworks

 For this task, I deliberately chose to not use any CSS frameworks.
 Why?
 Over the last few years I have spent alot of time understanding the benefits of self-prescribed grid systems and boxing.
 The task presented today was not overly difficult, but it did add a level of complexity to not go down the easier route of using a Semantic or Bootstrap.